bmaggi/org.eclipse.papyrus.onefile.rcptt.tests/README.md

 :warning: The third test is failing in my tested version (Papyrus Luna)

+:warning: RcpTT tests for Papyrus are now in the Papyrus tools repository [here][3]

 # Description

 This project is an example on how to set up [Rcptt][2] tests for the [Papyrus project][1].